 If that doesn’t work out and you have a developmental disability, you can contact the North Bay Regional Center Client Rights Advocate.
 The advocate will tell you how to appeal our decision.
 An appeal is a formal request for someone to change a decision.

 The Department of Developmental Services has an explanation of all of the appeals processes on their website.
 Please visit this link to learn more about: The Appeals Process.
 Look here for related DDS Forms.
-For more information, you can call the Department at (916) 654-1888.

 Client Assistance Program